sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 };
 ```

+Note that `mount` and `hydrate` are _not_ synchronous, so things like `onMount` won't have been called by the time the function returns and the pending block of promises will not have been rendered yet (because `#await` waits a microtask to wait for a potentially immediately-resolved promise).
+If you need that guarantee, call `flushSync` (import from `'svelte'`) after calling `mount/hydrate`.

 ### Server API changes

 Similarly, components no longer have a `render` method when compiled for server side rendering.
 Instead, pass the function to `render` from `svelte/server`: